User & Developer Guide

 Chat

-method with your prompt as input.
+To chat with the assistant, simply call the chat() method with your prompt as input.
 You also can store the response in a variable, but this is optional.
 By default, the assistant will stream the response and store the conversation history.

-= assistant.chat("Briefly tell me about the tools you have available.") response
+response = assistant.chat("Briefly tell me about the tools you have available.")

 I can summarize research articles from various sources, provide information on scientific topics, and help with general knowledge queries.
 I have access to a range of tools that allow me to extract specific details from PDF documents, convert IDs between different formats (e.g., PubMed ID, DOI), and query OpenAlex and Semantic Scholar APIs for article metadata.
 Additionally, I can describe the purpose and content of local Python files.
 However, my capabilities are limited to the information provided by the available tools, so if a tool's content is empty or unavailable, I may not be able to provide a response.

-You can also access the assistant’s responses from the message
+You can also access the assistant’s responses from the message attribute, like so:

--1]["content"] # Access the last message assistant.messages[
+assistant.messages[-1]["content"] # Access the last message

-, you can see the step-by-step progress of the fuction calling.
+By setting show_progress=True, you can see the step-by-step progress of the fuction calling.
 This includes the tool choice, selected arguments, if applicable, and the output of the called function that is being passed back to the LLM to generate the final response.

-= assistant.chat("Which PDF files do you have access to in the local data directory", show_progress=True) response
+response = assistant.chat("Which PDF files do you have access to in the local data directory", show_progress=True)

 Selecting tools...